hansinahuja/32-Bit-ALU/README.txt

 	else:			carry = 0

 3) overflow:
-	if control = 1:		overflow = 1 if multiplication of A and B yields a result which cannot be stored in 32 bits.
+	if control = 1:		overflow = 1 if multiplication of A and B yields a result which cannot be stored in 32 bits or if the result of multiplication is a negative number (33rd Bit is considered as sign bit here).
 Else, overflow = 0.
 	else:			overflow = 0

 4) lessthan:
 	if control = 10:	lessthan = 1 if A < B. Else, lessthan = 0.